BJP will continue serving, raising people-centric issues: PM Modi on J'khand loss

 New Delhi, Dec 23: Prime Minister Narendra Modi on Monday congratulated Jharkhand Mukti Morcha leader and the chief ministerial candidate of the opposition alliance, Hemant Soren, who has led his party's alliance with the Congress to win in the state assembly polls, for the victory and extended his best wishes to the combine.

-PM on Monday took on to Twitter to congratulate the JMM leaader, he wrote, "Congratulations to @HemantSorenJMM Ji and the JMM-led alliance for the victory in the Jharkhand polls.
+PM on Monday took on to Twitter to congratulate the JMM leader, he wrote, "Congratulations to @HemantSorenJMM Ji and the JMM-led alliance for the victory in the Jharkhand polls.
 Best wishes to them in serving the state."

 As BJP lost power in the Jharkhand Assembly election, PM said his party would continue serving and raising people-centric issues.